adakolecodes/LongCourseCodes/JavaScript/Tests/asynchronousjs-tts.md

 7. Convert the code in question 6 to make use of async await simplified way of returning a promise

+8. What does HTTP stand for and what is it?

 9. What is HTTPS and what differentiates it from HTTP?

 10. Mention 4 HTTP methods we have and briefly distinguish them